jackyAIDataScince/Maths/README.md

 # Maths
 Mathematics

-This repository will introduce
+This repository will demonstrate the mathematics ccalculations such as:
 1.Calculus I and Calculus II
 2.Algeba
 3.Matrix
-and ....
-Coming Soo